StewEucen/eslint-bug-with-jest/README.md

 ## Side Effect

-* There is no side effects by the fixing, because both codes return same result.
+* There is no side effects caused by the fixing, because both codes return the same result.

   ```js
   fs.readFile(...)